masasam/dotfiles/README.md

 - Arch linux is good because it is difficult for my development environment to be old packages.

 - I like customization but if customization is done too much, it is not good because it can not receive the benefit of the community.
-Since Archlinux is unsuitable for excessive customization, it is fit to me.
+Since Arch linux is unsuitable for excessive customization, it is fit to me.

   In principle the package of Arch linux is a policy to build from the source of vanilla (Vanilla means that it does not apply its own patch for arch linux)